movinalot/azure-202-advanced/content/Chapter02/Task2.md

     :-:|:-:
     ![fgtpingdiag7](../images/fgtpingdiag7.jpg) | ![fgtpingdiag8](../images/fgtpingdiag8.jpg)

 You have completed the regular session tasks.
-If time permits please continue to chapter 3 to configure access to the Linux Spoke VMs from a Branch FortiGate.